 In late 1995, he made the major decision to form his own company, David Milligan Selections, dealing with fine Estate wines from France as well as the major Bordeaux Chateaux, where he partnered with the leading Bordeaux negociant, Joanne Bordeaux.
 He still represents his original suppliers, Domaine Fournier in the Loire, Famille Quiot in the Rhone and Provence and Chateau de Pizay in Beaujolais and Maconnais, as well as a range of other Estates.
 With his tasting and buying experience and a distribution policy of shipping direct from the producers to wholesalers in most states, eliminating the national importer mark up, they are generally regarded amongst the “Best Value” estate bottled wines in each appellation.
 The company does business in most major markets.

 His best news arrived when his son Alexander, on finishing college in 2004, where he majored in Marketing, went to work at Sherry Lehmann over the holidays.
-He was asked to stay on and was later promoted to Assistant Director of Adverting and two years later having cemented his passion for the wine business decided to join David in his business.
-He is now Vice President of the Company and involved in all aspects of the business.
+He was asked to stay on and was later promoted to Assistant Director of Advertising and two years later having cemented his passion for the wine business decided to join David in his business.
+He is now President of the Company and involved in all aspects of the business.

 In 2010 when Diageo announced its exit from the Bordeaux business, David, with the backing of his long time Bordeaux associate, Joanne Bordeaux, set up a US operation which quickly became the No 1 importer of Bordeaux wine in the United States.

-David has been active in Wine & Food groups including the Commanderie de Bordeaux, where he is Regent Emerite of the New York Chapter and a member of the National Board of Governors and the Chevaliers du Tastevin of which he is a Grand Officier.
+David has been active in Wine & Food groups including the Commanderie de Bordeaux, where he is Regent Emerite of the New York Chapter and a member of the National Board of Governors and the Chevaliers du Tastevin of which he is a Grand Officer.